 According to the Michigan Board of Pharmacy Controlled Substance Rules, all healthcare professionals holding a controlled substance license are required to complete a one-time opioid and other controlled substances awareness training that cover the standards listed under R 338.3135.

 This activity was designed specifically for prescribers licensed or looking to obtain a controlled substance license in the state of Michigan.
-Upon completion of the post-test, you will receive a certificate of completion via email for your records.

 At the end of this training, non-pharmacists will be able to: